 Undergraduate Degree Requirements

 The minimum number of credits required for a B.S.Ch.E degree is 180.
 Some courses cannot be counted toward degree requirements.
-Students should consult with the Department's Academic Advisor, Dave Drischell (206.543.2252 or email@example.com), to determine whether a particular course can be counted.
+Students should consult with the Department's Academic Services Director, Dave Drischell (206.543.2252 or email@example.com), to determine whether a particular course can be counted.
 Among those that cannot be counted are chemistry, mathematics, and physics courses at a lower level than those required by the Department.

 General Education (97 credits):